SalvishGoomanee/Deep-neural-networks-based-approaches/README.md

 Note:

-- The papers are not in any order of complexity.
-My interests include but is not limited to, deep learning for 3D point clouds, optimisation approaches and CV in general.
+- My interests include but is not limited to, deep learning for 3D point clouds, optimisation approaches and CV in general.

 - I, therefore, focus on **deep learning techniques for computer vision**, **combinatorial optimisation** and **belief propagation systems**.